 I remember as a kid riding in the back of a pickup truck.
 That’s illegal now.
 People do it all the time in Mexico.
 After a long flight to Mexico I can go to the pharmacy to buy a Valium over the counter to ease body aches from sitting for so long.
 In the U.S. I need a prescription for migraine medicine.
 We can’t take our dogs to many public beaches in Maine because it’s forbidden.
 In Puerto Rico people are free to do it as they please.
 In Maine’s Acadia National Park you can’t get too close to Thunder Hole because fencing prevents you – for your safety.
 In Iceland you are free to get as close to dangerous cliffs as your ignorance allows.
 In the U.S. you need to be 21 in order to buy a six pack of Miller Lite.
 In Germany you can buy beer at 16.
 “Freedom” has different meanings to different people.
 How free are we?

 Where would I go?

 If I had to live somewhere else, I’d base the decision on affordability, warmth (I endure Maine winters after all), a slow pace of life, healthy food, and beautiful surroundings.
 I’d consider Costa Rica or Panama.
 They’re warm.
 They’re beautiful.
 They have warm climate very suitable to growing your own food.
 Airfare to/from the U.S. is also far more realistic than traveling back and forth from Thailand.
 But don’t just listen to me.
 Ask A Prepper suggests Costa Rica, Sweden, Malaysia, Chile, and Tasmania.
-There are others in the prepper community discussing Panama, Belize, and Nicaragua.
-Super rich preppers are buying up real estate in New Zealand.

 As a reminder, you can check out the BDS guide to the best off grid locations for Preppers here.
 It mainly includes US locations, but a few international recommendations too.